Hermits Rest

 Photography Tips

 Walk down the trail 300ft or so and see how you want to frame the shot.
 There are multiple possibilities.
-I did take a few shots at 24mm as pictured here but that was not what I was looking for.
+I did take a few shots at 24mm as pictured here, but that was not what I was looking for.
 I wanted to focus on the water and its reflection, the majestic mountains in the back with just a small view of the other side at the top for depth, AND the brilliant Fall colors.
-With a little more time and starting a little earlier with the light a little lower one could come home with a nice collection of great images.
+With a little more time and starting a little earlier with the light lower, one could come home with a nice collection of great images.
 Far more than the just "one great shot."

 Directions